 A reading knowledge of two of the following foreign languages is required: Latin, French, German, or Spanish.
 Students will demonstrate reading knowledge of their two languages by successful completion of UCLA undergraduate language coursework through at least level 3 or by a departmental placement exam.
 A language used to satisfy the requirement for the M.A. degree in Italian may be applied toward fulfillment of one of the two language requirements.
 Language requirements must be satisfied before taking Part II of the qualifying examinations.

 In addition to the courses required for the master’s degree, at least ten other quarter courses are required.
 Students admitted to the Ph.D. program who have not previously taken Italian 205 and IT 225 (or their equivalents) are required to take them as soon as possible.
-Students who wish courses taken in another department of university to be deemed equivalent to these must submit a detailed letter of petition addressed to the Director of Graduate Studies.
-Two relevant courses taught in other graduate programs at UCLA may be counted toward the ten courses required for the Ph.D. in Italian provided that students receive the entire faculty’s approval, via a similar letter of petition addressed to the DGS.
+Students who wish courses taken in another department to be deemed equivalent to these must submit a detailed letter of petition addressed to the Department Chair.
+Two relevant courses taught in other graduate programs at UCLA may be counted toward the ten courses required for the Ph.D. in Italian provided that students receive the entire faculty’s approval, via a similar letter of petition addressed to the Department Chair.

 The grade “I” (Incomplete) can be assigned when a student’s work is of passing quality but is incomplete for good cause.
 To remove the “I” the student must complete the work by the end of the immediately following quarter.
 If not completed within that quarter, the grade “I” will lapse to “F.”